xoorath/Lateralus/Docs/Structure.md

 # Project Types

 ## Core
 Engine core is included by every other engine library and every application.
-It is the top most dependancy of everything and is intended to be fast to compile and slim.
+It is the top most dependency of everything and is intended to be fast to compile and slim.

 ## Platform
 The platform layer contains windowing and platform interaction code with abstractions to prevent leaking details to other libraries.